Intermittent Fasting 20/4: Results, Side Effects, and How to

 One Week Results

-Individual factors aside, weight loss after one week of 20-hour fasting may be around 1 to 3 pounds (0.5 to 1.4 kilograms) for most individuals.
+Individual factors aside, weight loss after one week of 20-hour fasting can be around 1 to 3 pounds (0.5 to 1.4 kilograms) for most individuals.

 Some may experience more significant initial weight loss because of a reduction in water weight and stored glycogen in the muscles and liver.